sirkostya009/axe-russia/README.md

-# Map of decomposable Russia

-This website is a vercel serverless function.
+This website is a Vercel Function.